cfpb/design-system/docs/components/contact-information.md

 ---
-title: Contact information
+title: Contact Information
 layout: component
+collection_name: components
 section: components
-category: layout
-status: Beta
+status: Proposed
+permalink: /components/contact-information
 intro: >-
   The contact information component is used to display phone, email, mailing address, and fax information for offices within the Bureau.
 This pattern may